Gibbsboro School District: Awards and recognition

-The New Jersey Alliance for Social, Emotional and Character Development (NJASECD) recognized the Gibbsboro School as 2013 New Jersey School of Character (NJSOC), one of 11 schools in the state to earn the honor.
+The New Jersey Alliance for Social, Emotional and Character Development recognized the Gibbsboro School as 2013 New Jersey School of Character, one of 11 schools in the state to earn the honor.
 The school was recognized as a National School of Character Finalist in March 2014.

 School

-The Gibbsboro Public School served a total of 275 students in the 2018–19 school year.
+The Gibbsboro Public School served a total of 280 students in the 2023–24 school year.